106: Calorie-free oil

 Alan Pan, who makes,

-he's a maker, he makes things, tried to make a thing where you had a cup with a little trick bottom that just pumped whatever soda it was into a backpack.
+Tried to make a thing where you had a cup with a little trick bottom that just pumped whatever soda it was into a backpack.

 So you could just go up to the drinking fountain and load up on several liters of soda at the same time.
-Turns out, really impractical, really sticky, doesn't really work these days.

 So you have all fumbled your way to the answer pretty quickly.
-It was that Slurpee was doing a bring-your-own cup promotion.
+It was that that Slurpee was doing a bring-your-own cup promotion.

 It does it every year.

-So for $1.99, you can fill any reasonable vessel with as much as you want.
-And the rules are just the item has to be food, safe, clean.
+So, for $1.99, you can fill any reasonable vessel with as much as you want.
+And the rules are just: the item has to be food, safe, clean.

 It wasn't a sandcastle thing that she just used.

 They have to be watertight and they have to be able to fit inside a 10-inch diameter hole.
-So you can put it under the dispenser.
+So, you can put it under the dispenser.

 James, over to you for the next question.

-This question has been sent in by Bab Chunko, and Bab Chunko writes, while kayaking on the north coast of British Columbia, Canada, Julie repeatedly makes the hang-loose hand gesture.
+This question has been sent in by Bab Chunko and Bab Chunko writes, while kayaking on the north coast of British Columbia, Canada, Julie repeatedly makes the hang-loose hand gesture.

 How does this help her avoid incurring a fine?
 I'll say that again.
 While kayaking on the north coast of British Columbia, Canada, Julie repeatedly makes the hang-loose hand gesture.